 - Liverpool Road Corridor (A5116): Between the Dale Camp & Countess Way, one lane of the dual carriageway in each direction became a cycle / bus / taxi / motorcycle lane.

-Opposition by car drivers to some of the schemes has been vociferous.
-The Campaign view is that, whilst these schemes are far from perfect (lanes shared with buses, taxis and motorcycles and starting and finishing in potentially heavy traffic), we fully support the Council in trialling ways to allocate more space, on and off the highway, to Active Travellers in general and to cyclists in particular.
+Opposition by car drivers to these schemes has been vociferous.
+The Campaign’s view is that, whilst these schemes are far from perfect (lanes shared with buses, taxis and motorcycles and starting and finishing in potentially heavy traffic), we fully support the Council in trialling ways to allocate more space, on and off the highway, to Active Travellers in general and to cyclists in particular.
+We will continue to participate in the Active Travel Forum and in the Sustainable Travel Task Force to ensure that the views of cyclists are front and centre in any discussions.

 You are able to submit your own ideas to CWAC.
-The council have launched a ‘Walk, Ride Thrive’ campaign and want to hear views and suggestions from residents on how walking and cycling improvements can be made in local areas.
-The tool features an interactive map onto which pins can be placed with suggestions for improvements.
+The council’s ‘Walk.
+Ride.
+Thrive.’ campaign is still active, enabling you to submit your views and suggestions about the walking and cycling improvements you would like to see in Chester.
+The consultation tool features an interactive map onto which pins can be placed with suggestions for improvements.
 You can access the tool using the link below.
 Note that there is also a survey on the same website which residents are encouraged to complete.

-You can make your suggestions simply by emailing: TransportStrategy@cheshirewestandchester.gov.uk
+You can also make your suggestions simply by emailing: TransportStrategy@cheshirewestandchester.gov.uk

 You may also wish to consider joining the Chester Cycling Campaign.
 This will enable you to join in our electronic discussions and to add your weight to our campaigning activity at this critical time which holds out the promise of a significant change in how we travel within and through the city.